 We wanted to raise pigs.

 And so it happened.
 We still remember the night, about 35 years ago, where we went to Dan’s house to talk about buying the farm site.
 We remember him having an interest in nutrition and natural foods.
-That night, he offered us carrot juice and though neither one of us was real excited about drinking it, we were respectful and drank it.
+That night, he offered us carrot juice and though neither one of us was really excited about drinking it, we were respectful and drank it.
 To this day, and I have to be honest here, that was my last glass of carrot juice!
-Sorry Dan!
+Sorry, Dan!

 But he said YES!
 We could buy the farm site!
-You have no idea on how excited a 23 and a 19 year-old couple could be!
+You have no idea on how excited a 23 and a 19-year-old couple could be!

 |The farm site we purchased from Dan|

 Because we were young and just starting to farm, we chose to go through FmHA to secure a loan.
 FmHA, a governmental agency, was used by many beginning farmers.
 We started the paperwork.
 We were naive and had NO idea what would be involved in securing this loan.
 It literally took us nearly a year to get through all the steps.
 To us, it seemed like they wanted to string out the process – making us pay our “dues”.
 Once one step was done, they always had another and another, etc. But through it all, Dan was patient.
 He stood by us and waited through the long bureaucratic-laden process.
 Eventually, we had the money and we were OWNERS!
 We were PIG FARMERS!